 (4) Application.
-The owners shall file an application requesting a property line adjustment, together with all required information and documents.
+The owners shall file an application requesting a property line adjustment, together with all

 (a) Application procedures and required documents for property line adjustments involving one or more subdivision lots shall be as outlined elsewhere in this Chapter for subdivision approval.